fxnn/gone/README.md

 Likewise, an anonymous user being not logged in can't read or write files through Gone, except those who have _world_ permissions.
 For example, a file `rw-rw-r--` might be read by an anonymous user, but he won't be able to change that file.
-Also, in a directory `rwxr-xr-x`, only a user being logged in may create new files.
+Also, in a directory `rwxrwxr-x`, only a user being logged in may create new files.

 Users can login by appending `?login` to the URL.
 The login information is configured in a good old `.htpasswd` file, placed in the working directory